 Other things you can do to prevent infections:

-- Wash your hands often, especially after shaking other people's hands.
+- Wash your hands often, such as after shaking other people's hands

 Call your provider if: